Hawkynt/Randomizer/Readme.md

 These are a type of nonlinear congruential pseudorandom number generator that use the modular multiplicative inverse to generate the next number in a sequence.
 These generators offer excellent uniformity properties and longer periods compared to LCGs.

-The standard formula for an ICG, modulo a prime number $q$, is:
+The standard formula for an ICG, modulo a prime number $m$, is:

 $$
 X_i =